dynamsoft-docs/label-recognition-docs-js/programming/javascript/user-guide/index.md

 ## Example Usage

-Let's start by testing an example that demonstrates how to enable a web page to recognize the text in the machine readable zone (MRZ) of a passport from a live video stream.
+Let's start by testing an example that demonstrates how to enable a web page to recognize the text from a live video stream.

 * Basic Requirements
   * Internet connection